Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

 The `IMyMobileAppService` implementation is `MyMobileAppService` and it is located in the same directory.
+This service is used by the *Sample_MobileApp_ProtobufNet* project.
+Providing access to Orpius via a middle-ware application allows us to keep the Orpius Operation's access key safely within our middle-ware application, while also affording us the opportunity to enrich calls to Orpius with user specific information.

-It is placed in the services collection in the `Program` class's `Main` method, like so:
+The `IMyMobileAppService` is placed in the services collection in the `Program` class's `Main` method, like so:
 ```cs
 services.AddAssociatedSingletons<IMyMobileAppService, MyMobileAppService>();
 ```